 Medical plans in Central Ohio are very affordable, and represent some of the lowest available costs in the US.
 Most of the area has enjoyed low rates for several years.
 Individual and family plans continue to remain among the "best buys" in the Midwest.
-UnitedHealthcare, Anthem Blue Cross, Aetna, Medical Mutual, Molina, and Humana are just a few of the major companies that we research for you.
+UnitedHealthcare, Anthem Blue Cross, Aetna, Medical Mutual, Molina, and Humana are several of the major companies (Individual and Senior) that we research for you.

 Like the rest of the state, newly-issued policies do not require the applicant to answer any medical questions, take a physical, or prove insurability during the Open Enrollment period.
 Once this three-month window has ended, an SEP (Special Enrollment Period) exemption is needed to qualify for a Marketplace plan with or without a federal subsidy.